List of Iron Chef America episodes: Win–loss records

 Based on weighted average (.5 victory for a draw).
 The win/loss data is based on the performance of the Iron Chef in Iron Chef America: The Series and the Battle of the Masters.

 Flay retired as Iron Chef at the end of Iron Chef Showdown.

-Forgione's record does not include his victory over Marco Canora in the finale of The Next Iron Chef as Forgione did not hold the title Iron Chef during that battle.
+Forgione's record does not include his service as a sous chef to challenger Laurent Tourondel, who prevailed over Flay in Battle Goat Cheese, nor Forgione's victory over Marco Canora in the finale of The Next Iron Chef, as Forgione did not hold the title Iron Chef during either battle.

-Garces' record does not include his defeat of Flay in Battle Melon, or his victory over Jehangir Mehta in the finale of The Next Iron Chef as Garces did not hold the title Iron Chef during either battle.
+Garces' record does not include his defeat of Flay in Battle Melon, or his victory over Jehangir Mehta in the finale of The Next Iron Chef, as Garces did not hold the title Iron Chef during either battle.

-Guarnaschelli's record does not include her loss to Cora in Battle Farmer's Market, or her victory over Amanda Freitag in the finale of The Next Iron Chef as Guarnaschelli did not hold the title Iron Chef during either battle.
+Guarnaschelli's record does not include her loss to Cora in Battle Farmer's Market, or her victory over Amanda Freitag in the finale of The Next Iron Chef, as Guarnaschelli did not hold the title Iron Chef during either battle.

-Morimoto's record includes his battle as a competitor in the Battle of the Masters.
+Morimoto's record includes his battles against Batali, Puck, and Sakai as a competitor in the Battle of the Masters.
 It does not include his 16–7–1 record in the original Iron Chef during his tenure as the third Iron Chef Japanese.

-Symon's record does not include his loss to Morimoto in Battle Asparagus, or his victory over John Besh in the finale of The Next Iron Chef as Symon did not hold the title Iron Chef during either battle.
+Symon's record does not include his loss to Morimoto in Battle Asparagus, or his victory over John Besh in the finale of The Next Iron Chef, as Symon did not hold the title Iron Chef during either battle.

-Zakarian's record does not include his loss to Morimoto in Battle Sardines, or his victory over Elizabeth Falkner in the finale of The Next Iron Chef as Zakarian did not hold the title Iron Chef during either battle.
+Zakarian's record does not include his loss to Morimoto in Battle Sardines, or his victory over Elizabeth Falkner in the finale of The Next Iron Chef, as Zakarian did not hold the title Iron Chef during either battle.

-Izard's record does not include her victories in Iron Chef Gauntlet as Izard did not hold the title Iron Chef at that time, nor her 2–0 record on Iron Chef Showdown.
+Izard's record does not include her victories in Iron Chef Gauntlet, as Izard did not hold the title Iron Chef at that time, nor her 2–0 record on Iron Chef Showdown.